BES-QSIG/docs/introduction_to_markdown.md

     ---

 Simply copy this and place it at the top of any document you create.
 The title specifies the name of the page that will appear in users' browsers.
-The link is always `/docs/[name_of_file]`, with the name of the file ignoring the extension.
+The permalink is always `/docs/[name_of_file]`, with the name of the file ignoring the extension.
+Currently status can either be 'incomplete' or 'complete'.
+Also, remember to add your name to the author list if you have contributed substantially to any document you edit, e.g. `[John Smith,Mary Jane]`.
+(In the future this will be automatically generated from the git history.)

 ## Headings